5 Essential Oils For Sleep

 Of all the senses, smell gets the least love.
 We obsess over what we eat, how perfectly our Spotify playlists are curated, and every last detail of our Instagram pictures.
 But all we can muster for smells is a speedstick and maybe a scented candle.

-The right aromas can even soothe you to sleep.
+The right blend of aromas can even soothe you to sleep.
 With rest being directly tied to our sense of smell, we think it deserves more attention.

 Scents are an underutilized tool for rest and relaxation.
-While noise, light, and room temperature all play a role, the right aroma might be the key to unlocking the sleep your body needs to regenerate.
+While noise, light, and room temperature all play a role, the right aroma or essential oil might be the key to unlocking the sleep your body needs to regenerate.

 The Power of Smell